 We understand the importance of making the right choice of secondary school and know that parents have many things to consider when making this choice, particularly when their child has a Special Educational Need and/or Disability.
 We are committed to supporting parents and we are very happy to arrange visits to the school so that parents and children can properly explore the provision at the school and establish if this is the right place to meet their child’s needs.

-The Learning Support Department is also involved in the selection of teaching groups and tutor groups for learners coming into Year 7, so they are able to have some influence on decisions regarding the best type of tutor and tutor group for your child, the most supportive teaching group and the House team that will most effectively meet your child’s individual needs.
+The Inclusion Base is also involved in the selection of teaching groups and tutor groups for learners coming into Year 7, so they are able to have some influence on decisions regarding the best type of tutor and tutor group for your child, the most supportive teaching group and the House team that will most effectively meet your child’s individual needs.

 Key Stage 3 to Key Stage 4